asarnaout/OpenGeneticAlgorithm.NET/README.md

     {25, 30, 20, 15, 0}
 };

-// Generate initial population of random routes var initialPopulation = new TspChromosome[100];
+// Generate initial population of random routes.
+The initial population represents a set of random solutions to the optimization problem. var initialPopulation = new TspChromosome[100];
 var random = new Random();
 for (int i = 0; i < 100; i++)